UiPath/uipath-mcp-python/docs/how_to_pack_binary.md

 To automate this process:

-1. Copy the [example workflow](https://github.com/UiPath/uipath-mcp-python/blob/main/.github/workflows/build-github-mcp-server.yml) to `.github/workflows/` in your repository
+1. Copy the [example workflow](https://github.com/UiPath/uipath-mcp-python/blob/main/.github/workflows/build-github-mcp-server.yml) to `.github/workflows/` in your repository.
-2. Go to GitHub Actions tab and run the workflow
+2. Go to **GitHub Actions** tab and run the workflow.
-3. Provide the version when prompted
+3. Provide the version when prompted.
-4. Download the artifact after completion
+4. Download the artifact after completion.

 The workflow handles all the manual steps automatically, including the crucial modification of `uipath.json` to include the executable in the package.